How to knit Fair IslePublished on 19 April 2021 By Sophie

-On a knit row, insert the right needle into next stitch working with the first colour.
-Then, when changing colours pick up the second colour, take it under the first colour and knit the next stitches.
+On a knit row when you're ready to change colour, insert the right needle into next stitch working with the first colour.
+Then, pick up the second colour.
+Take it under the first shade of yarn and knit the next stitches.

-Repeat, making sure that the same colour is taken under, and the same colour over.
-This will stop the yarns from tangling
+Repeat, 3 more stitches in second colour, making sure that the same colour is taken under each time.
+This will stop the yarns from tangling.

 Repeat, making sure that the same colour is taken under and the same colour over

 Learn how to knit a Fair Isle Weide mug cosy from scratch

 Want to try knitting Fair Isle but don’t know where to start?
 This amazing beginners Fair Isle mug cosy is the perfect project to learn your first steps.
 Juliet Bernard walks us through two methods of Fair Isle colourwork using two colours of your choice.
 You can then go on to apply this technique to snuggly sweaters, cosy cardigans and unforgettable accessories!